Astu

 Astu: So Be It (or simply Astu) is a 2015 Indian Marathi-language film directed by the duo Sumitra Bhave and Sunil Suktankar, starring Mohan Agashe, Iravati Harshe, Milind Soman, and Amruta Subhash.
-The film tells the story of Chakrapani Shastri, a Sanskrit scholar who suffers from Alzheimer's disease.
+The film tells the story of Chakrapani Shastri, a Sanskrit scholar with Alzheimer's disease.

 Plot

 Dr. Chakrapani Shastri, fondly known as Appa, is a retired Sanskrit professor and a former director of the Oriental Research Institute in Pune.
 Shastri currently lives with Ram, a young student, as his caretaker, and has been diagnosed with advanced Alzheimer's disease.
 One day, as Ram has to appear for his exams, Shastri's elder daughter Ira brings Shastri to her house.
 While driving back home, Ira stops at a shop, requesting Shastri to stay in the car.
 Shastri sees a passing elephant on the road.
 He becomes fascinated and with some help, gets himself out of the car and starts following the elephant through the lanes of the city.
 When Ira comes back and finds her father gone, she and her husband, Madhav, begin searching for him and report him missing.

 As Shastri keeps following Laxmi the elephant, her mahout, Anta, tries to get Shastri to go home.
 However, Shastri does not remember anything and reaches the mahout's house, where he meets the man's wife, Channamma.
 She takes care of Shastri along with her newborn.
 Ira informs her sister Devika of their father's disappearance, but the latter blames Ira and suggests an old-age home for their father.
 The police trace the elephant's whereabouts and find Shastri, but accuse the mahout of kidnapping the old man.
 Shastri refuses to go back to Ira, wanting to stay with Channamma.
 Finally, they manage to convince the senior scholar to return home.